-For a little while, I really didn’t know what to do.
+For a little while, I didn’t know what to do.
 Part of me was excited for the adventure.
 Part of me felt like I had misled my wife.
-Part of me thought our plans were to start a family.
+Part of me thought we planned to start a family.
 Part of me was concerned about how to care for and protect my wife in places I’d never even imagined visiting.
-Part of me really wanted a drink.
+Part of me wanted a drink.

 To say I was conflicted would be an understatement

 So what did I do?
 For a while I simply ignored it.
 As any procrastinator or avoider can tell you, this does not help anything.
 After a while I realized this was a pattern in my life – when confronted with a difficult situation, I shied away from the problem in the hope that it would go away.
 But this was different.
 I couldn’t ignore this.
 This wasn’t just my problem or my issue – it was Kim’s dream.

 What could I do?
 The way I saw it, I had two options: crush my wife’s dreams and tell her that I didn’t want to do it, or swallow my fears and reservations and help her live her dream.

 Well, as you know by now, I chose option number 2.
 Why did I choose this?
 Of course, I am excited about the adventure and seeing the world and I know that this is a once-in-a-lifetime thing that I will never have the chance to do again.
 But I didn’t make my decision based on me or what I wanted.
 More than anything else, I decided to help Kim live out her dream because I believe in her.

 You see, I decided to not follow what I truly wanted to do in this life.
 I let my dream of becoming a park ranger slip through my fingers because I couldn’t overcome my obstacles.
 I am not going to let the same thing stop Kim’s dream.